bsl546/energym/docs/sources/install_min.rst

 Before starting, you must have a running version of Python>=3.6.
 Check `here <https://www.python.org/downloads/>`_.

-1. Download Energyplus 9.4 for Windows from this  `link <https://energyplus.net/downloads>`_ and install it.
+1. Download Energyplus 9.5 for Windows from this  `link <https://energyplus.net/downloads>`_ and install it.

-2. Edit windows environment variables, add Energyplus to your path follwing the steps:
+2. Edit Windows environment variables, add Energyplus to your path follwing the steps:

-    - Search "edit environment variables" in the taskbar, open the purposed link, click on Environment Variables.
+    - Search "edit environment variables" in the taskbar, open the proposed link, click on Environment Variables.

     .. image:: images/env_var_windows1.PNG
         :width: 400